 Did you know that The Countryside of Philadelphia is in the heart of America’s Garden Capital?
 There are over 34 extraordinary public gardens concentrated within a 30- mile radius.
 Nature is truly at its finest along the gardens and arboretums in the countryside including spectacular Longwood Gardens.
 Situated on 1,077 acres, Longwood features 20 indoor as well as 20 outdoor gardens.
 The expansive 86-acre Meadow Garden features miles of walking and hiking trails filled with native plants and all the colors of nature.

-The John James Audubon Center at Mill Grove (temporarily closed due to COVID-19) offers a brand-new 18,000-square-foot museum and nature-based facility, as well as 175 acres of landscape and outdoor trails.
+The John James Audubon Center at Mill Grove is now open Wednesday through Sunday 10:00 a.m. – 4:00 p.m. and offers a brand-new 18,000-square-foot museum and nature-based facility, as well as 175 acres of landscape and outdoor trails.
 Enjoy interactive and family-friendly ways to explore the famed ornithologist, two galleries for art and conservation, birding exhibits, interpretive demonstrations with live great horned owls, and red-tailed hawks.
 While onsite, it’s easy to see how Mill Grove fed Audubon’s interest in ornithology, especially when gliding in a canoe on the placid Perkiomen Creek.

 The countryside also includes more than 70 of the most historic, and top-ranked, golf courses – one of the largest concentrations in the country.